bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 might need a small amount of force.
 Make sure they go all the way to the stop.
 It’s not important which motor you put where.
 After it’s been inserted, connect the motor connectors to the Crazyflie 2.0.
 {% vine Or3l3lYJaFb %}
 {% endsi_step %}

 {% si_step attach the propellers %}
 Now it’s time to attach the propellers.
 Note: There are two kinds of propellers, the clock wise (CW) and counter clock wise (CCW) propellers, each kind has their own bag in the box.
 Here we are attaching the CW propellers.
 {% vine OrLaQ7TElb2 %}
 Here’s a detailed view of where to attach CW and CCW propellers.
 {% img Crazyflie 2.0 propeller mounting; medium; /images/getting-started/cf2_props.png %}
 {% endsi_step %}

 {% si_step attach the rubber pad %}
 The rubber pad should be attached to the Crazyflie 2.0 between the expansion headers.
-This will create friction and keep the battery from slipping out, as well as protecting the electronics.
+This will create friction, keep the battery from slipping out and also protect the electronics.
 {% vine OrL7u7aKw5w %}
 {% endsi_step %}

 {% si_step attach headers %}
 There are two types of headers in the box, long and short ones.
 Find the two short ones and insert them into the expansion connector.
 {% vine OrL7TxphWBW %}
 {% endsi_step %}

 {% si_step attach the battery %}